SelfCareMap

 Choose Gel Nails if:

-• You have weak or brittle nails and want to minimize damage.
+• You have weak or brittle nails and want to minimize the risk of damage.

-• You’re okay with slightly shorter wear time and don’t need extreme length.
+• You are okay with a slightly shorter wear time and do not need extreme length.

 Choose Acrylic Nails if:

-• You want long nails or dramatic shapes (stiletto, coffin, almond).
+• You want long nails or dramatic shapes like stiletto, coffin, or almond.

-• You work with your hands a lot and need maximum durability.
+• You work with your hands a lot and need maximum durability to prevent breaks.

-• You don’t mind the smell or slightly thicker feel.
+• You do not mind the chemical smell or the slightly thicker feel on your nails.

-• You’re committed to regular fills and proper maintenance.
+• You are committed to regular fills and proper professional maintenance.

-• You enjoy nail art that requires a strong, sculptable base.
+• You enjoy complex nail art that requires a strong, sculptable base for stability.

 💡 Pro Tip: Hybrid Options Exist!

-Many salons now offer gel-over-acrylic or acrylic gel (a.k.a. “polygel”)—a best-of-both-worlds solution.
-Polygel combines the strength of acrylic with the flexibility and lightness of gel, cured under a lamp.
-It’s gaining popularity for those who want durability without the bulk or odor.
+Many salons now offer gel-over-acrylic or acrylic gel, also known as polygel, which is a best-of-both-worlds solution.
+Polygel combines the strength and sculpting ability of acrylic with the flexibility, lightness, and lack of odor associated with gel.
+It is cured under a lamp, meaning it sets instantly once the technician is happy with the shape.
+This is gaining popularity for those who want the durability of a long extension without the bulk or the harsh chemical scent.

 🌟 Final Verdict

-And remember: the skill of your nail technician matters more than the product.
-A poorly applied gel can lift just as fast as a badly done acrylic.
-A skilled tech can make either look flawless and last weeks.
+And remember, the skill of your nail technician matters more than the product.
+A poorly applied gel set can lift just as fast as a badly done acrylic set.
+A skilled technician can make either option look flawless and last for weeks.

-Whatever you choose, always prioritize nail health: give your nails breaks between sets, keep them moisturized, and never pick or peel off your enhancements.
+Whatever you choose, always prioritize nail health.
+Give your nails breaks between sets, keep your cuticles moisturized with oil, and never pick or peel off your enhancements.
+Your nails deserve care, not just color.